 - Your complaint may not be investigated if it is deemed to be trivial, misconceived, hypothetical, repetitious or otherwise vexatious;

 - We expect everyone involved in making or handling a complaint to treat each other with respect and not use gratuitously abusive or offensive language.
 If a complaint contains such language, Global Ground Media may invite you to reword your complaint before investigating it.
 If you do not reword your complaint, Global Ground Media may not investigate it.

 If Global Ground Media decides not to investigate your complaint for one or more of the reasons set out above, it will explain to you why.

 How can I complain?

 You must submit your complaint via email.
-If you require advice you can contact Global Ground Media via email before making a complaint.
+If you require advice you can contact Global Ground Media and Global Ground Foundation via email before making a complaint.

 What should my complaint include?

 Your complaint should contain sufficient information to enable it to be investigated, including details of the incident or issue which you are complaining about, the reasons why you are dissatisfied, and any supporting documentation.
-For complaints about Global Ground Media’s overall obligations, you should specify which obligation you believe has been breached.
+For complaints about Global Ground Media’s of Global Ground Foundation’s overall obligations, you should specify which obligation you believe has been breached.

 The inclusion of these details (or as many of them as possible) is very important.
-A failure to provide them may mean that Global Ground Media is not able to look into your complaint.
+A failure to provide them may mean that we are not able to look into your complaint.